-The trading price of our common stock since our initial public offering has ranged from a high of \$27.75 on the Nasdaq National Market on May 1, 2000 to a low of \$0.89 on October 4, 2002.
-The last reported price of our common stock on August 8, 2006 was \$6.34 per share.
+The trading price of our common stock since our initial public offering has ranged from a high of \$27.75 on the Nasdaq National Market (which is where our common stock was traded prior to the inception of the Nasdaq Global Select Market) on May 1, 2000 to a low of \$0.89 on October 4, 2002.
+The last reported price of our common stock on the Nasdaq Global Select Market on February 5, 2007 was \$9.68 per share.

-Our stock price could be affected because a substantial number of shares of our common stock will be available for sale in the future.
+Our stock price could be affected because a substantial number of shares of our common stock could be available for sale in the future.

-Sales in the public market of a substantial number of shares of common stock could depress the market price of the common stock and could impair our ability to raise capital through the sale of additional equity securities.
-A substantial number of shares of our common stock will be available for future sale.
+Sales in the public market of a substantial number of shares of our common stock could depress the market price of the common stock and could impair our ability to raise capital through the sale of additional equity securities.
+A substantial number of shares of our common stock could be available for future sale.

-TPG, as our principal stockholder, controls our company, which will limit the ability of our other stockholders to influence the outcome of director elections and other matters submitted for a vote of the stockholders.
+TPG, as our principal stockholder, may be able to limit the ability of our other stockholders to influence the outcome of director elections and other matters submitted for a vote of the stockholders.